simeononsecurity/simeononsecurity.ch/content/articles/securing-industrial-control-systems/index.en.md

 The **lack of awareness and training** among workers operating ICS is another significant challenge.
 Many workers may not be aware of the security risks associated with using ICS, or they may not know how to recognize a potential cyber threat.
 This lack of awareness can lead to accidental or intentional actions that compromise the security of the system.

-Therefore, it is crucial for enterprises to provide **regular training and awareness programs** to their employees to ensure they are up-to-date with the latest cybersecurity threats and how to mitigate them.
+Therefore, it is crucial for enterprises to provide **regular training and awareness programs** to their employees to ensure they're up-to-date with the latest cybersecurity threats and how to mitigate them.
 This will help to reduce the risk of human error and insider threats.

 ### Increasing Complexity of Cyber Threats